 Patients with balanced translocations (need IVF with very specific testing of embryo chromosomes) are at a higher risk for pregnancy loss.
 In addition, patients with thrombophilias may need baby aspirin or heparin to help avoid miscarriage.

 It’s also worth noting that if you’ve had one or even two consecutive losses, a woman has no greater chance of having another loss in the next pregnancy.
 If there are three consecutive losses, the odds of a fourth start to rise and go much higher with subsequent losses.

 Also, again, age can be a factor.
-For example, women in their late thirties and forties, due to a decline in egg quality, have a higher risk for chromosomal abnormality, which creates a higher risk for pregnancy loss.
+For example, women in their late thirties and forties, due to a decline in egg quality, have a higher risk for chromosomal abnormality, which creates a higher risk of pregnancy loss.

 Ultimately, you do have options.
 You are also not alone in this.
 Speak to a doctor to learn what options might be right for you.
-There are many ways to build a family, surrogacy may just be that one for you.
+There are many ways to build a family, and surrogacy may just be that one for you.